Estimated reading time: 5 minutes

 We believe you can have it all—productivity, profit, AND community.

-There are so many ways we can (and do) directly contribute to each other’s businesses.
-Marketing and selling together, sharing resources, borrowing stuff, and supplying each other with yummy food are just the beginning.
+There are so many ways that we can (and do) directly contribute to each other’s businesses.
+Sharing resources, borrowing stuff, and supplying each other with yummy food is just the beginning.

-There’s also a really important and kind of unexpected loveliness that flows from just being here together.
+There’s also an important and kind of unexpected loveliness that flows from just being here together.
+Talking, sharing stories, and eating together slowly and gently shape us into something like a family.

-A typical day at the farm might see the Gung Hoe’s in their patch harvesting veggies, with their dogs mucking around nearby.
+A typical day at the farm might see Ira tending the Murnong Mamas bushfood patch.
 Hugh’s out on the tractor fencing.
 Katie’s in the orchard with the Orchard Keepers teaching a group of vollies how to thin fruit.
 Tessa’s out milking, and Pa (Katie’s dad) is in the nursery looking after the trees with Lizzie (Katie’s sister).

 How’s that for community?